 The meeting also addressed residents that were relocated during phase 1, who learned that they will have an opportunity to return to one of 105 rent-geared-to-income units available at 230 Sackville Street as early as this fall.
 There are a total of three rental buildings in phase 2 (approximately 446 rental units) that are still under design or construction, scheduled for completion in 2016.

-Phase 2 residents will be receiving letters about returning to Regent Park in the next couple of weeks and are invited to attend an Open House on March 27 at xx, where residents will learn more about random selection, a transparent lottery process that gives a number to each household to pick the floorplan of their new home.
+Phase 2 residents will be receiving letters about returning to Regent Park in the next couple of weeks and are invited to attend an Open House on March 27, where residents will learn more about random selection, a transparent lottery process that gives a number to each household to pick the floorplan of their new home.